suika2engine/suika2/README.md

 [Join our Discord server!](https://discord.gg/ZmvXxE8GFg)  ![Discord](https://discord.com/api/guilds/986623112617541677/widget.png)

-Visit [the new Website](https://docs.suika2.com/) and [the Wiki](https://github.com/suika2engine/suika2/wiki), both of which are frequently updated!
+Visit [the Website](https://suika2.com/en/) and [the Wiki](https://github.com/suika2engine/suika2/wiki), both of which are frequently updated!

 Don't have a Discord account or would prefer to speak formally?
 Send an e-mail to `midori@suika2.com`.